evanshortiss/yr.no-forecast/README.md

 yr.no-forecast
 =============

 Wrapper to easily get weather data for a specified location in JSON format.
 Uses [yr.no-interface](https://github.com/evanshortiss/yr.no-interface) under the hood.
 See the API docs at [yr.no](http://api.yr.no/weatherapi/locationforecast/1.8/documentation).
+NOTE: Yr.no has some rules regarding usage of their API.
+Read more at [http://om.yr.no/](http://om.yr.no/verdata/free-weather-data/).

 ###Usage
 Use the ```getWeather(queryStringParams, callback|stream, [VERSION])``` function to get a LocationForecast object, where version represents the version of the "locationforecast" service to use.
 This object has functions that take a callback as parameter and are detailed in the example below.
+See examples/ for more.

 ```
 var yrno = require('yr.no-forecast');